 There were still ninety minutes till then and he could hear the surf through the walls.
 Plenty of time for a couple of waves.
 Or more.

 So here he was, thousands of kilometres from yesterday waiting for this set to play out.
-Waiting for the lull when it would be safe to jump.
+Waiting for the lull when it would be less dangerous to jump.
 To skim across the white water for just a little.
 Then belly down and with arms digging deep.
 Paddling to beat the next waves so determined to wash him back onto the rocks.

 No more waiting...